Edmund is a biostatistician with over ten years of experience in clinical research. He loves to study human-inherited traits.

 The severity of MS varies to a large extent from person to person.
 In some cases, the symptoms remain extremely mild while others progress towards severe physical and mental deficits.

 Improvements in Life Expectancy Over Time

 Despite the overall increase in longevity over time, life expectancy in the MS population still remains lower than that of the general population.
-This is due to the disease and the various complications that comes with it.
+This is due to the disease and the various complications that come with it.
 According to the National MS society, many of the complications of MS can be prevented or managed.
-The risk of developing other medical condition as a result of MS could be reduced by paying attention to overall health and wellbeing, and generally avoiding behaviours that would aggravate MS symptoms.
+The risk of developing other medical conditions as a result of MS could be reduced by paying attention to overall health and wellbeing and generally avoiding behaviours that would aggravate MS symptoms.